Scott numbers for United States stamps

 Having these numbers handy will allow you to easily locate these stamps in the catalogs and learn about their production and values.

-Now that you have some context, here are the new U.S. and U.N.
+Now that you have some context, here is your batch of new U.N.
 Scott numbers:

 United States